Hot dog calories per 100g: 290 kcal

 Interestingly, because traditional commercial hot dogs are practically devoid of natural carbohydrates, they have paradoxically experienced a massive surge in popularity within strict ketogenic dieting communities.
 When consumed without the refined flour bun or sweetened ketchup, a plain high-fat beef hot dog aligns with the ultra-low-carb macronutrient ratios required to successfully maintain active deep metabolic ketosis.

 However, many esteemed medical cardiologists caution against utilizing processed meats as a foundational daily dietary staple.
-Structurally favoring clean, whole-food fat sources—specifically like avocados, cold-pressed olive oil, or rich wild-caught fatty fish—universally provides vastly superior long-term cardiovascular health outcomes compared to prioritizing highly processed commercial saturated animal fats.
+Structurally favoring clean, whole-food fat sources—specifically like avocados, cold-pressed olive oil, or rich wild-caught fatty fish—universally provides higher-quality long-term cardiovascular health outcomes compared to prioritizing highly processed commercial saturated animal fats.

 🔥 How to burn 290 Calories (100g serving)?